l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 * Add vertx bin folder to the path
 * Create folder /usr/local/src and make it the default working directory

-Once we havec copied the Dockerfile we can build the Docker image:
+Once we have copied the Dockerfile we can build the Docker image:

 	$ sudo docker build -t=vertxdev .

 ### Get the source code

 The image we just built has git installed.
-We can use it to fetch the source code from github:
+We can use it to fetch the source code from Github:

 	$ sudo docker run -t --rm -v /src/vertx/:/usr/local/src vertxdev git clone https://github.com/vert-x/vertx-examples.git

-Note that git is run inside the container and the source code is therfore transferred there (in folder /usr/local/src precisely).
+Note that git is run inside the container and the source code is therefore transferred there (in folder /usr/local/src precisely).
 To make the code persist, even after the container has been stopped and removed, we bind mount container's folder /usr/local/src to host folder /src/vertx using flag `-v /src/vertx/:/usr/local/src`.
 Whereas '--rm' destroy the container as soon as the `git clone` command has completed its execution.

 ### Build and run the application